A super simple and easy tomato soup loaded with golden onions and tiny Acini di Pepe pasta, delivering bold wonderful flavor!

 - 1/2 cup heavy cream

-Turn off heat, cover the pot of soup, and let rest while you make your croutons (this will allow the pasta to plump up a bit more.)
+- Turn off heat, cover the pot and let rest for about 10 minutes (this will allow the pasta to plump up a bit more.)